totaldebug/totaldebug.uk/_posts/2014-01-08-use-google-authenticator-ssh.md

 PubkeyAuthentication no
 ```

-**NOW STOP and make sure that second SSH session is working because you can then edit /etc/ssh/sshd_config & /etc/pam.d/sshd if something goes wrong.
-Otherwise you are going to need to make these changes on the local console**
+> NOW STOP and make sure that second SSH session is working because you can then edit `/etc/ssh/sshd_config` & `/etc/pam.d/sshd` if something goes wrong.
+Otherwise you are going to need to make these changes on the local console
+{: .prompt-warning }

 Restart the SSH daemon: